 Eric advises on the software architecture of the WeHealth platform.
 As a Software Engineer and Research Scientist at the MIT Media Lab and the Center for Assessment Technology and Continuous Health at Massachusetts General Hospital, Eric’s research focuses on building computer platforms designed to collect big data for public health and medicine.
 He also engineers computer systems that facilitate collaboration within human networks.
 Additionally, he has served as an independent contractor for several innovative initiatives and projects globally.
 For more than 5 years I have been working with and teaching graduate students technical skills and techniques for big data collection, analysis, and visualization.
 He has also founded several startups as an entrepreneur.

-We launch campaigns that connect COVID-19 patients with support and treatment opportunities
+We launch campaigns that connect vaccines with support and treatment opportunities

 You only need to share with 1-2 friends to have an impact

-We map how your shares spread and target them to COVID-19 patients in your network
+We map how your shares spread and target them to vaccines in your network

-You can see your impact when we help COVID-19 patients due to your sharing
+You can see your impact when we help vaccines due to your sharing